telstrapurple/PurpleInterviews/src/interviews/data.md

 First, create your resources in your Cloud service provider environment.

-1. Create all resoruces with the following tags.
+1. Create all resources with the following tags.
    - Department - Finance
    - Environment - Development
 2. Create a new storage resource with the hierarchical namespace enabled.